 The university sick leave policy is intended to encourage the accumulation of sick leave to cover extended illness.
 It is recognized that employees may become ill or injured, and, therefore, are unable to perform their assigned duties.
-Accumulated sick leave should not be considered as earned time off with pay and may not be granted for any reason other than for an absence due to illness or injury of the employee, including maternity-related conditions, or for the care of a family member during an illness or injury of that family member.
+Accumulated sick leave should not be considered as earned time off with pay and may not be granted for any reason other than for an absence due to illness or injury of the employee, including maternity-related conditions, the employee's own dental or medical appointments, or for the care of a family member during an illness or injury of that family member.
 The total paid sick leave hours used for the care of a family member shall not exceed 40 hours in any fiscal year.
 Paid sick leave applies only if the employee is regularly scheduled to work at the time of illness or injury.
 Abuse of sick leave may be deemed justification for discharge of the employee.